Julwaech/18SBC_PCB/README.md

 ## Overview

 The 18SBC is a battery connector board that interfaces an 18S lithium-ion battery pack with the rest of the electrical system.
-It handles cell-group connections, voltage sensing, and power distribution.

 ## Specifications